 Ten Pound Poms

-Our family of five – my Mum and my Dad, thirteen year old sister Jean, five year old brother Phillip and me.
+There were five of us – my Mum and my Dad, thirteen year old sister Jean, five year old brother Phillip, and me.

 We were “Ten Pound Poms” on our way to

-Australia on the P&O Liner, “Strathaird,” and I was a wide-eyed nine year old with few memories of being further from home than the Barton bus depot at the end of the road in Beeston, the town in Nottinghamshire where I was born.
+Australia on the P&O Liner, “Strathaird,” and I was an under-sized, openmouthed kid with few memories of being further from my front doorstep than the Barton bus depot a couple of hundred yards down the the road from the semi-detached house where I was born in Beeston, Nottinghamshire.

-Having sold the family house a few weeks earlier we had started the year living for a while in
+Having sold that same family home a few weeks earlier, we had started the year living in

 rented accommodation in Mapperley before embarking from